dvwhite/dvwhite/README.md

 # Hello, I'm David! 👋
 I studied full stack web development at Lambda School and graduated in November 2020.
-I'm passionate about creating stunning, functional and innovative websites using the tools in my developer toolbox.
-I'm currently using Typescript, JavaScript, Python, FastAPI, Node, Express, and SQL to build my projects.
+I'm passionate about innovating, using the tools in my developer toolbox.
+I'm currently using Python, FastAPI, Node and Typescript to build my projects.

 - 🚀 Working in fintech to deliver payroll data and API integrations to customers
 - 🤖 Automating processes and building internal tools for my teams